Desert Mothers

 The Desert Fathers are much more well known because most of the early lives of the saints "were written by men for a male monastic audience"—the occasional stories about the Desert Mothers come from the early Desert Fathers and their biographers.
+Due to the absence of male leadership mentioned in documental texts, it is suggested that desert women acted separately, with autonomy from their male counterparts.
 Many desert women had leadership roles within the Christian community.
 The Apophthegmata Patrum, or Sayings of the Desert Fathers, includes forty-seven sayings that are actually attributed to the Desert Mothers.
 There are several chapters dedicated to the Desert Mothers in the Lausiac History by Palladius, who mentions 2,975 women living in the desert.
 Other sources include the various stories told over the years about the lives of saints of that era, traditionally called vitae ("life").
 The lives of twelve female desert saints are described in Book I of Vitae Patrum (Lives of the Fathers).

+Christian asceticism

+Christian asceticism involved the self-discipline and deprivation of bodily "worldly" desires.
+Ascetics practiced abstinence and honored virginity, as sexual behavior and lust were "worldly desires."
+Ascetics also practiced fasting and the deprivation of water and sleep to ensure focus on discipline and chasteness.
+Values of asceticism encouraged the relinquishing of items of "worldly" value; including, but not limited to, money, property, hygiene, water, food, and rest.
+Female ascetics were socially known and referred to as "virgins" due to the intentionality of a chaste body and mind.
+Varied types of female asceticism existed as women could enter into domestic, monastic, or anchoretic lifestyles.